Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     }
 ```

-We want to be able to control the amount of agents that are generated.
+We want to be able to control the number of agents that are generated.
 This is an integer number, which we allow to be changed from 10 to 100 agents, in increments of one.
 The width and height of the grid will stay fixed throughout the simulation.

 Additionally, we introduce the option to switch between two ways in which agents select a neighbor to whom to send their letter.
 While both methods involve randomly selecting an agent from a list, when `reinforce` is set to `True`, the selection is weighted by the neighbors' number of letters received.
+This means that agents who have already received letters are more likely to keep receiving even more.
+In this way, we can allow agents to become, in a sense, more 'famous'.
+This is one simple possible mechanism for modeling why well-known people like [Christiaan Huygens](https://en.wikipedia.org/wiki/Christiaan_Huygens) received many more letters than other members of the Republic of Letters.

 ```python
 if self.reinforce == False: